dronekeys/crates/README.md

 If you experience any strange GCC errors when running the install scripts within a VM then you may be running out of memory.
 Try increasing the memory to at least 2GB and changing the variable NT=2 to NT=1 in the install scripts.

 VMWare blacklists intel graphics drivers from direct rendering.
-You can hack the vmx config file to allow blackisted drivers, and Ubuntu works well.
+You can hack the vmx config file to allow blacklisted drivers, and Ubuntu works well.
 However, I have noticed that textures do not render correctly in gazebo, when using a VM hosted on an Ubuntu machine with an Intel driver.